Hackerjef/Modmail-plugins/README.md

 ## **Note:**

-Due to the nature of me adding new things or changing things, these plugins may be upgraded at one point/ to update please do `[p] update ..`
+Due to the nature of me adding new things or changing things, these plugins may be upgraded at one point to update please do `[p] update ..`

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)